Toyota AWD System Malfunction 2WD Mode Engaged

 Toyota AWD System Malfunction Common Causes

-- Loose gas cap and check engine light – The AWD system in Toyota RAV4 and other similar models is designed to shut down when something triggers a check engine light automatically.
+- Loose gas cap and check engine light – The AWD system in Toyota RAV4 and similar models is designed to shut down automatically when something triggers a check engine light.
 One of the things that may cause this is a loose gas cap, as this offsets the operation of the EVAP system.
 In most cases, this will happen after filling up with gas and driving for several miles, as this is how long the system needs to detect a leak.
 Tightening the gas cap or replacing it if it’s damaged will solve the problem.

 How to diagnose Toyota AWD malfunction

 Use a diagnostic scanner to run a full system scan on your Toyota and find out what fault codes are present.
-The all-wheel-drive malfunction may be caused by something simple as a loose gas cap or dead battery, transmission range sensor, etc. The transmission range sensor is not too difficult to diagnose or replace.
+The all-wheel-drive malfunction may be caused by something as simple as a loose gas cap or dead battery, transmission range sensor, etc. The transmission range sensor is not too difficult to diagnose or replace.

 But even after dealing with the suspected cause, the annoying malfunction message may still be on.
 This is because, in most cases, the system needs to be reset afterward.
 To do this, use the YOUCANIC scanner to clear the fault codes.